chuckyang123/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-W11-1/tp/releases/tag/v1.3).
+1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-W11-1/tp/releases/tag/v1.4).

 1. Copy the file to the folder you want to use as the _home folder_ for your SoCTAssist.

-1. Open a command terminal, using command `cd` + the path to get into the folder you put the jar file in, and use the `java -jar SoCTAssist.jar` command to run the application.<br>
+1. Open a command terminal, using command `cd` + the path to get into the folder you put the jar file in, and use the `java -jar soctassist.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   A GUI similar to the below should appear in a few seconds. <br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>